ethereum/EIPs/EIPS/eip-20-token-standard.md

 #### Transfer

 MUST trigger when tokens are transferred, including zero value transfers.

+A token contract which creates new tokens SHOULD trigger a Transfer event with the `_from` address set to `0x0` when tokens are created.

 ``` js
 event Transfer(address indexed _from, address indexed _to, uint256 _value)